zenOSmosis/media-stream-track-controller/README.md

 ## Development

-There is a React-based frontend for prototyping this utility in a browser, and is not to be utilized directly in a browser.
-It utilizes a Unix symlink to link the dev.frontend to the src directory and is therefore not compatible w/ Windows unless running in a WSL terminal (maybe Cygwin could work).
+There is a React-based frontend for prototyping this utility in a browser, which is not to be utilized in a production setting.
+It utilizes a Unix symlink to link the dev.frontend/src to the src directory and is therefore not compatible w/ Windows unless running in a WSL terminal (maybe Cygwin could work).

 To start the dev frontend: